 This happens mostly to general words when we want to narrow the range of its meaning.
 A simple example is:

-So it becomes clear that when I refer to "Patents", I refer to every single one owned by Net Lawman Limited - not to some of those, or all owned by another person.
+So it becomes clear that when I refer to 'Patents', for example in the phrase 'the license is for the Patents', I refer to every single one owned by Net Lawman Limited - not to some of those, or all owned by another person.

 Shortening a long description